zkkevin/http-server/README.md

 # http-server
-a simple http server implementation by Python.
+a simple http server implementation by Python. with two sub-processes to handle both getting request and sending response.